patelvandan11/patelvandan11/README.md

 I'm a passionate about  Machine Learning and Deep Learning, currently focusing on applying advanced algorithms to real-world problems.
 I love exploring new technologies and contributing to projects that push the boundaries of what's possible with data.

-## Current Projects

-- **Spectral Classification of Chandrayaan-2 IIRS Data**: Utilizing tools like Random Forest, GBM, XGBoost, and various software for data analysis and classification.

 ## Skills